-Independent music radio on the Internet has faced royalty demands from SoundExchange in the USA, and similar organizations in other territories.
+Independent music radio on the Internet is not what it might have been, due to royalty demands from SoundExchange in the USA, and similar organizations in other territories.
 These organizations are usually membership societies or government-sanctioned national authorities which are intended to collect money from broadcasters to compensate copyright holders.
 The royalty collection societies require payment before you can stream just about any music released commercially to the general public — whether you make any money out of streaming, or not.
-It's not so much the percentage of revenue demanded, but that there are usually annual minimum fees to pay, which can hurt small stations disproportionately.
+It's not so much the percentage of revenue demanded, but that there are usually annual minimum fees to pay, which hurts small stations disproportionately.

 For example, in the UK, the MCPS-PRS Limited Online Music Licence covers non-commercial music streaming by groups and individuals, as long as their gross revenue is less then £12,500 per year.
 The cost is on a sliding scale, up to £1,120 plus 20% tax per year for delivering up to 450,000 individual streams or serving 25,000 files; after that, you have to apply for a full MCPS-PRS Online Music Licence.
 That doesn't sound too bad at first, but 25,000 files per year works out at less than four downloads per hour for a round-the-clock website.
 This particular licence only covers publishing (songwriter) rights, not recording (record label and musician's performance) rights, so you have to negotiate an additional licence from Phonographic Performance Limited (PPL) to play music online, including digital recordings converted from commercially released CDs, vinyl or tape.